marwan-at-work/baghdad/README.md

 - Automatically extract files from built images and push them as artifacts to github releases.
 - Monitor your builds from the CLI.
 - Monitor your app logs from the CLI.
+- Check Pull Requests' build status with a simple UI.

 ### Status